Investing Brokerages & Advisors

 Product details

-• Variable or fixed commissions for other investments and IBKR Pro members
+• Fees: Commission-free trading on U.S. stocks and ETFs with IBKR Lite; Variable or fixed commissions for other investments and IBKR Pro members

 Interactive Brokers is an advanced trading platform for global markets.
 It offers two account levels without account minimums or monthly maintenance fees: IBKR Lite and IBKR Pro.

-If you're a micro-investor with limited experience in trading and investing, IBKR Lite may be the better option because it offers unlimited commission-free trading on U.S. stocks and ETFs.
-However, if you're interested in investing in global markets, you'll have to upgrade to the IBKR Pro plan, which involves fixed or tiered commissions.
-Also, commission-free trading with the Lite plan is limited, so you'll have to pay to trade options, futures, bonds, or mutual funds.
+If you're a micro-investor with limited experience, IBKR Lite may be the better option, as it offers unlimited commission-free trading in U.S. stocks and ETFs.
+You can even trade mutual funds, which sets this brokerage apart from Robinhood and other trading platforms.
+However, commission-free trading is limited, so you'll have to pay to trade options, futures, bonds, or mutual funds.

 Pros